The law regulating marriage in Australia is contained in the Marriage Act 1961 (Cth).

 - is not married to someone else

-- is not in a prohibited relationship (such as that of a grandparent, parent, brother or sister) with the proposed spouse
+- is not in a prohibited relationship (such as that of a grandparent, parent, sibling) with the proposed spouse

 [see ss 11, 23]